jjethwa/icinga2-slack-notification/README.md

 # icinga2-slack-notification

+###Your setup may vary, so some of the config files included here may need to be tweaked

 1. Set up a new incoming webhook /services/new/incoming-webhook for your team
 2. Add slack-service-notification.sh to /etc/icinga2/scripts directory
 3. Add the contents of slack-service-notification.conf to your templates.conf (or keep it separate depending on your setup)